SADLY, GASTON IS AVAILABLE AGAIN AND NEEDS

 His latest family who worked with his disability unexpectedly sold their house a few months after adopting him and moved to an apartment.
 This has not “cut it” for him.

 Gaston loves equally, romping around a securely fenced yard with other small canine companion (or two) or going for walks in his “hood”.
 The prerequsite to his walk is finding a leaf that he can transport in his mouth the full length of the outing (see photo).

-A detached home, a fenced yard, another confident, a flexible schedule, a playful dog and kids 16+ are required.
+A detached home (no condos, or apartments), a fenced yard, another confident, playful dog, a flexible schedule, and kids 16+ are required.